I Don't Wanna Be in Love (Keyshia Cole song): Composition and lyrics

-Musically, "I Don't Wanna Be in Love" is a sentimental ballad, that lasts three minutes and 51 seconds.
+Musically, "I Don't Wanna Be in Love" is a R&B ballad, that lasts three minutes and 51 seconds.
 The song's instrumental includes a piano, bass, synthesizer, string section, and "heartstring-tugging" horns.
 Cole presents ad-libs and high notes throughout the song.
 The song was written by Cole and Brian Bates, with production being handled by the former alongside Anthony Bell, Greg Edwards, and Fair.
 It is about Cole ending a friends with benefits relationship, with lyrics such as "We both got a situation, hesitation, whenever we hook up, it's all love, never any expectations / I know you went much further, I met your girl, never wanna hurt her", confronting the friend about their relationship.
 Justin Kantor of SoulTracks described the lyrics as "true-to-life" and the production as "effectively simple".
 A writer from Hip Hop Weekly felt that the lyrics are describing "a dead end situationship".

 Reception

 "I Don't Wanna Be in Love" was met with generally positive reviews from music critics.
 Writing for Rated R&B, Antwane Folk viewed the song as a "kiss-off anthem", while Anna-Kaye Kerr from Urban Islandz described the song as a "heartbreak anthem".
 Jon Powell of Revolt labeled it an "emotionally charged ballad", whereas the staff of Rap-Up found it a "brokenhearted ballad".
 For Rap Radar, Paul Duong interpreted that Cole "details a love hate relationship with a former lover and close friend".
 Ken Hamm of Soul Bounce found Cole's vocals as "topnotch" and felt that in the song, she is "afraid of getting caught up in the rapture".
 Alexander Cole of HotNewHipHop declared the song as "beautifully emotional" and complimented the instrumental, describing it as "gorgeous".

-"I Don't Wanna Be in Love" entered the US Billboard Adult R&B Songs at number 30 on the chart issue dated February 27, 2020, where it moved up to number 29 the following week.
+"I Don't Wanna Be in Love" entered the US Billboard Adult R&B Songs at number 30 on the chart issue dated February 27, 2021, where it moved up to number 29 the following week.
 Three weeks later, the song had risen up to number 20 and stayed at that position for the next week.
 Six weeks later, the song reached its peak at number 11 and spent a total of 22 weeks on the chart.
 While gaining traction over those weeks, it entered the US Billboard R&B/Hip-Hop Airplay chart at number 50.
 It later peaked at number 43 and spent a total of 11 weeks on the chart.